-W.J.
-"Billy" Tauzin was appointed as our Lead Director in January 2005.
-The Lead Director's duties include preparing and reviewing agendas and minutes of committee meetings and pertinent board issues and presiding at regularly scheduled executive sessions of the board and other meetings of the independent, non-employee directors.
+Congressman Tauzin has served as our Lead Director since January 2005.
+The Lead Director's duties include preparing and reviewing agendas and minutes of committee meetings and pertinent board issues and presiding at regularly scheduled executive sessions of the board and other meetings of the independent directors.